cmorman89/weather-app/README.md

 A small, demo app that fetches and displays real-time weather data for a specified city.
 - Uses the [OpenWeatherMap](https://home.openweathermap.org/) API as the data source.
-- Dynamically themed based on the current weather conditions.
+- Dynamically themed based on the current weather conditions (in progress).

 | ![example-1](docs/readme_assets/v2-1.png) | ![example-2](docs/readme_assets/v2-2.png) |